Gold Sovereign

 Frequently asked questions

-How much gold is in a sovereign?
+How much gold is in a full sovereign?

-Is the sovereign still made today?
+Is the gold sovereign pure gold?

 Other coins you may enjoy